-We also applied the iSTAC method to spiking data from macaque retinal ganglion cells (RGCs) (Chichilnisky, 2001; Chander & Chichilnisky, 2001).
-The stimulus again consisted of flickering bars, with intensities drawn i.i.d. from a Gaussian distribution (i.e. Gaussian white noise).
-Figure 6 shows a comparison of traditional STA/STC and iSTAC dimensionality reduction for an example cell.
-Panel A shows the STA of the neuron, which exhibits canonical ON-type RGC receptive field: center-surround spatial organization and a biphasic temporal profile.
-STC analysis (Fig. 6B-D) indicates that the neuron's response is inherently multidimensional, with two significant high-variance and three significant low-variance eigenvectors.
+We also applied the iSTAC method to spiking data from macaque RGCs (Chander & Chichilnisky, 2001; Chichilnisky, 2001).
+The stimulus again consisted of flickering bars, with intensities drawn i.i.d. from a Gaussian distribution (i.e., Gaussian white noise).
+Figure 6 shows a comparison of STA/STC and iSTAC dimensionality reduction for a sample cell.
+Figure 6A shows the STA of the neuron, which exhibits canonical ON-type RGC receptive field: center-surround spatial organization and a biphasic temporal profile.
+STC analysis (Figures 6B-D) indicates that the neuron's response is inherently multidimensional, with two significant high-variance eigenvectors and three significant low-variance eigenvectors.

 Figure 6E shows the significant iSTAC features (sorted by informativeness).
 Although the basis provided by STA/STC analysis contains six dimensions, the information-theoretic analysis finds only five that are significant.
 The first of these closely resembles both the STA and the lowest-variance STC features, but the axis corresponding to the difference between the two does not contribute meaningful information.
-This is not the case for all RGC cells we examined: several exhibited the same dimensionality under STA/STC and iSTAC analysis.
-Note also that iSTAC axes 3 and 5 resemble the sum and difference of low-variance STC axes 2 and 3, respectively.
-The information preserved in a subspace, as a function of subspace dimensionality, is shown in Fig.6F-G.
+This is not the case for all RGC cells we examined: Several exhibited the same dimensionality under STA/STC and iSTAC analysis.
+Note also that iSTAC Axes 3 and 5 resemble the sum and difference of low-variance STC Axes 2 and 3, respectively.
+The information preserved in a subspace, as a function of subspace dimensionality, is shown in Figures 6F and G.